MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/get-started-with-content-sharing.md

 ## Get started with content sharing

-After reviewing the topics in the following sections, you will have enough information to implement the following content sharing features in your application:
+After reviewing the topics in the following sections, you'll have enough information to implement the following content sharing features in your application:

   - Upload whiteboards and save annotations at the conclusion of a conversation.